"A tiny world, timeless pause"

 Features:

-- Pre-cut wooden pieces for mindful, meditative building
+- Pre-cut wooden pieces for mindful, meditative building — the perfect DIY bookstore model for slow evenings.

 This is for: